 - WooCommerce Subscriptions statuses: This operation applies tags in your CRM for every subscriber based on the tags configured for your subscription products, and the customer’s current subscription status.
-It also syncs any subscription fields you’ve enabled for sync on the Contact Fields tab.
+It does not sync any fields.

 WP Fusion’s WooCommerce integration is very developer friendly.
 If you open the integration file in

 /wp-fusion/includes/integrations/class-woocommerce-subscriptions.php you’ll find several actions and filters that allow you to modify what data is synced with your CRM (and when).

 WP Fusion includes the following action hooks for WooCommerce Subscriptions:

 WP Fusion includes the following filter hooks for WooCommerce Subscriptions: